robertsdotpm/p2pd/docs/source/general/pipes.rst

 UDP await example
 ------------------

-In Python if you want to do asynchronous programming you're likely going to be writing different code for TCP and UDP.
-This is because TCP is 'stream-based' and UDP is 'packet-based.'
-TCP streams are reliable and ordered.
-UDP communication is not.
+In Python if you want to do asynchronous networking you normally have to write different code for UDP and TCP.
+Python has decent enough classes for TCP clients (stream readers) -- though UDP has no such equivalent.
-So in Python for TCP connections you will be dealing with 'streams' while for UDP you will use protocol classes.

-Only stream readers are 'asynchronous' e.g. you can await 'draining' a writer or await a reader - while there is no such equivalent for UDP.
-It's all very **inconvenient**.
-Wouldn't it be great if you could use asynchronous awaits for UDP and TCP?
-Further: wouldn't it be great if you modelled interactions in such a way that the same code would work for both?
+As for servers Python offers protocol classes.
+Wouldn't it be great if you could use either style on either protocol?
+P2PD can help here.

 Here's an example of how simple P2PD makes this.
 Here I'm using await for UDP which is based on message queues.
 Since there is no delivery guarantees for UDP it's possible this example throws a timeout error for you.
-Real-world code that deals with TCP usually has retransmissions built-in after a set duration.
-But no such logic here has been included.
 Note that the await for the recv is fully asynchronous.
-The event loop is free to run other tasks until a match occurs.
+The event loop is free to run other tasks until a message is received.

 .. literalinclude:: ../../examples/example_6.py
     :language: python3